 Amending Soil Composition

 The structure of the soil is a bit more universal, as most plants simply need soil that is well-nourished and will retain just enough moisture while draining away the rest.
-Where I live, soil tends to be loaded with clay, which is difficult for plants to break through and retains too much moisture.

-Building a raised bed and starting anew can help you start with good soil composition without spending too much effort digging deep and restructuring the soil.
+Building a raised bed and starting over can help you start with good soil composition without spending too much effort digging deep and restructuring the soil.
 No-dig gardens are also excellent for creating high-quality, high-nutrient soil with minimal effort.
 Amending your current soil is possible, but will take time.

 Loosening soil or retaining moisture.
 Ground leaves from fall raking make excellent soil amendment for any soil.
 Dig them in well and allow them to decompose.
 Straw and wood chips can break up heavy clay soil.
 Peat is good for sand, but watch your acidity!